woodfrog/floor-sp/README.md

 ## Environment Setup

 The implementation is based on Python3.5 and Pytorch0.4.0.
-The file [**requirements.txt**](https://github.com/woodfrog/Lianjia-inverse-cad/blob/master/requirements.txt) contains related packages and their corresponding versions in the environment for running the whole Floor-SP.
+The file [**requirements.txt**](https://github.com/woodfrog/floor-sp/blob/master/requirements.txt) contains related packages and their corresponding versions in the environment for running the whole Floor-SP.
 You can do `pip install -r requirements.txt` to install all of them.

-**Notice**: We need Tensorflow to run the RecordWriter in ./FloorNet during data pre-processing, tensorflow-gpu==1.4.0 was used but any version >=1.4.0 should also work.
-A separate data writer for Floor-SP only could be implemented so that the data writer does not rely on Tensorflow.

 ### Algorithm Dependencies

 Floor-SP makes use of several algorithms/models to build up the whole floorplan reconstruction system, they are listed as follows:

-- Dynamic programming in a 2-D grid for solving an optimal structure [1], based on which we designd the room-wise coordinate descent algorithm.
+- Running shortest path algorithm in a 2-D grid for solving an optimal structure [1], based on which we designd the room-wise coordinate descent algorithm.

 - Mask-RCNN for getting room instance segmentations [3].